Bbs1412/Ms_Minutes/README.md

 ## Description
 <img align="right" src="./assets/Ms_Minutes.jpg" height=400>

-- Miss minutes is an autonomous and standalone voice assistant.
-She is inspired from exactly what the name suggests, famous character from Loki.
+- Miss minutes is an autonomous and standalone voice assistant, inspired by the famous character from Loki.

-- Ms Minutes can provide you any information like:
+- Ms Minutes can:
   * Answer questions on a variety of topics
   * Provide weather updates
   * Perform arithmetic calculations
   * Provide definitions and explanations
   * Engage in casual conversations

-- Apart from interactions, Ms Minutes can automate you environment / home like:
+- Apart from interactions, Ms Minutes can automate your environment / home by:
   * Providing voice-activated control for various home automation scenarios
   * Controlling lights and other smart appliances